-- 1. Did the nominee use innovative techniques and good judgment?
-Of the techniques used, were any successful?
-In what way? - 2.
-Was the program effective in protecting, enhancing, and/or restoring the environment? - 3.
-Did the program preferentially target reduction of significant sources of waste and harmful discharges and emissions, while maintaining or improving overall mission and environmental, safety, and health performance? - 4.
-Did the program promote more efficient and sustainable use of resources? - 5.
+- 1. Was the program effective in protecting, enhancing, and/or restoring the environment? - 2.
+Did the program preferentially target reduction of significant sources of waste and harmful discharges and emissions, while maintaining or improving overall mission and environmental, safety, and health performance? - 3.
+Did the program promote more efficient and sustainable use of resources? - 4.
+In what way were techniques successful? - 5.
 Will the technique endure over time?